Solomon Islands country brief

 RAMSI has been a long-term commitment aimed at creating the conditions necessary for a return to stability, peace and a growing economy.
 In 2009, RAMSI and the Solomon Islands Government signed a joint Partnership Framework, which sets out shared objectives and timelines for RAMSI's work, so that RAMSI activities can gradually draw down as Solomon Islands' capacity grows.

 On 1 July 2013, RAMSI's military component was withdrawn and development assistance activities transferred to the programs of other donors, mainly Australia's.
 Today RAMSI is focussed on building the capacity of the Royal Solomon Islands Police Force.

 Further information is available on the RAMSI website.

-On 11 November 2011, Philip resigned to avoid facing a motion of no confidence brought by Opposition Leader Sikua.
 On 16 November 2011, MPs voted for a new Prime Minister, electing former Finance Minister Gordon Darcy Lilo.
-Lilo was sworn in on the same day and retained much of the NCRA Government’s policies.
+Lilo was sworn in on the same day and retained much of the NCRA Government's policies.